 Step 1: Select electrode wire

-The first step is choosing an electrode wire that matches your base metal and the specific welding requirements.
+Pick a wire that matches your base metal and your welding requirements.
 The wire is continuously fed through the welding gun during the process.

 Step 2: Attach ground clamp